Yubari Melon

 Through the experience and intuition of the farmers, melons are selected such that they are precisely in their prime when they reach diners' tables.

-Leaving behind an attractive vine is an important step in Yubari melons!
+Leaving behind an attractive vine is an important step in Yubari Melons!
 It enhances their looks when giving them as gifts.

 Planting